George V. Brown

-George Vincent Brown (21 October 1880 – 17 October 1937) of Hopkinton, Massachusetts, was an American sports official.
+George Vincent Brown (October 21, 1880 – October 17, 1937) was an American sports official.
 He championed the development of various sports and sporting events in the United States, most notably the Boston Marathon and amateur ice hockey.
 From 1904 to 1936, Brown served the United States Olympic Team as a manager, official, and coach.
 In 1919, he became general manager of the Boston Arena, home to indoor track meets, boxing matches, and hockey games, among other events.

 Biography

 He was born on October 21, 1880.
 He was the assistant manager at the 1920 Summer Olympics.
 He died on October 17, 1937.

 Boston Athletic Association and Boston Marathon

 In 1899 Brown was hired as an assistant to the Boston Athletic Association (BAA) Athletic Director.
 For 33 years, from 1905 to 1937, Brown served as starter of the BAA's Boston Marathon, the oldest annually run marathon.
 For eleven of those years, he also managed the race.

-From 1905 to 1921, Brown managed the BAA track and field games, and for over twenty years, served as the BAA Director of Athletics.
+From 1905 to 1921, Brown managed the Boston Athletic Association Indoor Games, and for over twenty years, served as the BAA Director of Athletics.
 In 1910 Brown started and managed an ice hockey team, and formed a football team for the BAA.

 Brown also served on the BAA Governing Committee for 20 years, having transitioned from club employee to club member and leader.